aleksanderwozniak/table_calendar/README.md

 **TableCalendar** requires you to provide `firstDay`, `lastDay` and `focusedDay`:
 * `firstDay` is the first available day for the calendar.
 Users will not be able to access days before it.
 * `lastDay` is the last available day for the calendar.
 Users will not be able to access days after it.
 * `focusedDay` is the currently targeted day.
 Use this property to determine which month should be currently visible.
+The calendar will show that month with the chosen focused day highlighted.

 ```dart
 TableCalendar(